 The start of a new dance season is one of my favorite things in the world.
 The energy is electric and the possibilities feel endless.
 I love the potential that a fresh start holds: the potential for my students to meet their individual goals, for my class to come together as a community, and for myself to establish good habits that can preserve my work-like balance and reduce burnout later in the year.
-In celebration of the potential of this new season, I want to share 8 easy ways to make the most of back-to-dance season:
+In celebration of the potential that the season holds, here are 8 of my favorite ways to make the most of back-to-dance season.

 - Design lessons and assessments that help them reach their goals and grow in technique, artistry, and overall well-being through social and emotional learning.

 - Respond to their unique cultural backgrounds, dance experiences, and individual needs.

 - Keep them engaged and having fun by using music, cultural references, and imagery that they can relate to.

 Create a class community

 One of the most important benefits of dance is that it brings people together in a shared physical and creative experience.
 Creating a strong sense of community in your class will help your students feel comfortable with one another and begin to develop friendships.
 This will allow them to feel safe to take risks, make bold choices, and push themselves to grow as dancers, artists, and individuals.
 This kind of community doesn’t happen overnight, however – you have to work toward it!
 Making time for team-building exercises at the start of the year will help you foster the kind of community your students need to thrive.
 Check out some of my favorite team-building dance games in this blog post.